lucajoos/awayback/README.md

     - `event` [&lt;String&gt;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
 - `last` [&lt;Boolean&gt;](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)

-There are to possibilities to listen to created events.

-The first one is by using the function `on`.
-The callback is executed with each time the event is fired.
+The callback is executed each time the event is fired.
 There is a possible argument for the transfer of data that the function .fire can give.
+If there are several arguments at the event call, `data` is an array.

 ```javascript
 onceupon.on('name', (data) => {